Frequently Asked Questions

 12. How do I find charities to support?

-Click "Give."
+Click the red "Give Now" button on the homepage.
 After you select the dollar amount you would like to give, click "Continue" and you will arrive at the Charity Picker.
-On this screen, you will find a search bar where you can enter charity name, city, or state to find a charity to support.
+On this screen, you will find a search bar where you can enter the charity name, federation, city, or state to find a charity to support.
+Click here to access the step by step instructions for all payment methods, or click here to watch a video walkthrough.

 13. How do I cancel a donation?